JoseMwanzia/jobview/README.md

 To run the server do the following:
     - clone the repository
-    - run `bundle install` to install the rails dependencies.
+    - run `bundle install` to install the rails dependencies
-    - run `rails db:create` to create your postgresql development database.
+    - run `rails db:create` to create your postgresql development database
-    - then run `rails db:migrate` to do migrations of your schema.
+    - then run `rails db:migrate` to do migrations of your schema
     - run `rails server` to start your rails backend serverand your good

 To run the client do the following: